JoaquinCortezHub/kitecast-backend/README.md

 # KiteSpot - Backend

 This is the backend of my KiteSpot fullstack project.
 KiteSpot is a kitesurfing specific weather site, providing relevant data to riders to optimize their session.
 The goal with the backend was to provide a robust server where the users could request data related to the weather.
-The server is built in a modular way using Nest.js and is design to be secure, scalable and most important quick in retrieving data.
+The server is built in a modular way using Nest.js and is designed to be secure, scalable and most important quick in retrieving data.

 ## Tech Stack